camunda/camunda-docs/docs/guides/getting-started/create-camunda-cloud-account.md

 ### Visit [https://camunda.io](https://camunda.io)

-Log in with your e-mail address and password you used in the previous form or use the social loggin buttons.
+Log in with your e-mail address and password you used in the previous form or use the social login buttons.

 ![login](./img/login.png)